aws-lumberyard-dev/o3de/Gems/AWSCore/cdk/README.md

 # Welcome to the AWS Core CDK Python project!

 > This is the long term supported CDK v2 version of this template.
-If you have preexisting versions of this template see the CDK guidance about upgrading to CDK v2.
+If you have preexisting versions of this template see the [CDK migration guidance](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html) about upgrading to CDK v2.

 This is an optional CDKv2 application that provides two stacks:

 * A core stack to use as the basis for a project's CDK application
 * An example stack with example resources that can be connected to ScriptBehavior samples in Core

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.env` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) (Python 3.7+) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-See https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html about for information about how to set up the prerequisites for CDK development.
+The [CDK Getting Started Guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) covers information about how to set up the prerequisites for CDK development.

-For more information about working with the CDK and O3DE, see the [Deploying the CDK Application](https://www.o3de.org/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) section on o3de.org.
+For information about working with the CDK and O3DE, see the [Deploying the CDK Application](https://www.o3de.org/docs/user-guide/gems/reference/aws/aws-core/cdk-application/) section on o3de.org.

 > Note: This stack is for CDK v2 (the latest CDK version), if you are working with CDKv1 stacks please use the CDKv1 version of this application.